-Patrick Mahomes won the 2018 NFL MVP award and Super Bowl LIV the following season, making him one of the biggest stars in the sport.
+Patrick Mahomes won the 2018 and 2022 NFL MVP award and Super Bowl LIV, making him one of the biggest stars in the sport.
 Before he was an NFL MVP, Mahomes was putting up record-breaking passing numbers at Texas Tech.

 Here's everything you need to know about Mahomes' college career.

 The vitals on Patrick Mahomes

 Weight: 230 pounds